Retaking the GMAT

 “You are allowed to reinstate a previously cancelled score for up to 4 years and 11 months after the test date.
 Note, you still only have the opposite option of ‘accepting and then later choosing to cancel’ for 72 hours after your test date.”

-SBC’s lead test prep tutor advises the following with respect to practical implications here:
+SBC’s lead test prep tutor advises the following practical implications here:

-1. Students who go in and receive a score that is borderline/”iffy” should probably cancel.
-You can undo your cancel at any time for up to almost 5 years; but to accept and then decide retroactively to cancel, you still only have 72 hours to do so–all for a small fee of course.
+- Students who go in and receive a score that is borderline/”iffy” should probably cancel.
+You can undo your cancellation for up to almost five years.
+But to accept and then decide retroactively to cancel, you still only have 72 hours to do so—for a small fee.

-2. If you have an older test score that was higher (and cancelled), ask your consultant how to navigate.
-This has happened from time to time with clients who have slightly to moderately higher cancelled scores; at the time, those scores weren’t their desired score but then they weren’t able to achieve higher or even replicate it.
+- If you have an older test score that was higher (and canceled), ask your consultant how to navigate.
+This has happened from time to time with clients who have slightly to moderately higher canceled scores.
+At the time, those scores weren’t their desired score, but then they couldn’t achieve higher or even replicate it.

 Do I need to report my GMAT score if I’m submitting my GRE score?